jmjuanes/mikel/README.md

 ### Functions

 > Added in `v0.8.0`.
+> Breaking change introduced in `v0.12.0`.

 Mikel allows users to define custom functions that can be used within templates to perform dynamic operations.
 Functions can be invoked in the template using the `=` character, followed by the function name and the variables to be provided to the function.
 Variables should be separated by spaces.

 Functions should be provided in the `options.functions` field of the options object when rendering a template.
 Each function is defined by a name and a corresponding function that performs the desired operation.

+Functions will receive a single object as argument, containing the following keys:

+- `args`: an array containing the variables with the function is called in the template.
+- `opt`: an object containing the keyword arguments provided to the function.
+- `context`: the current context (data) where the function has been executed.

 Example: